A Huge Day in the History of Organic Food

 That memorable pickup date was Tuesday, July 12, 1988, for Organic Valley’s seven founding farmers.
-After years of planning, lending time to the creation of the co-op for pennies or nothing, and helping craft organic standards, a vision was a reality.
-It wasn’t much milk, but enough to make a big difference in the history of organic.
+After years of planning, lending time to the creation of the co-op for pennies or nothing and helping craft organic standards, a vision was a reality.
+It wasn’t much milk, but it was enough to make a big difference in the history of organic.

-The truck left from the Wisconsin city of Sparta and drove south to Westby, Coon Valley, Cashton, and Gays Mills.
+The milk truck left from the Wisconsin city of Sparta and drove south to Westby, Coon Valley, Cashton and Gays Mills.
 Then it headed to a small bump in the road near Viola, Wisconsin, where Springdale Cheese awaited the milk delivery and the opportunity to make organic cheese!

 July 13, 1988, was another big day.
 That was the first day that Organic Valley cheese was made.

 And that was it.
-People loved the cheese, they supported the mission, and they appreciated the care these farmers had for their animals, and the delicate touch they gave the earth!
+People loved the cheese, they supported organic and the mission and they appreciated the care these farmers had for their animals and the delicate touch they gave the earth!
 And people like you really put this whole crazy thing in motion.
 There would be no co-op without your support of our products and mission.

 Admittedly, it was slow going for the co-op in the beginning.
-It took three years to double the number of Organic Valley dairy farmers.
+It took five years to double the number of Organic Valley dairy farmers.

 Meet Farmer No. 8